grantcarthew/node-scalable-blob-store/README.md

 I looked at a number of existing solutions such as [filestorage](https://github.com/petersirka/node-filestorage) but was unhappy with the scalability of these solutions.
 Most are only designed for a single server and would cause write conflicts if a distributed file system or cluster file system like [GlusterFS](http://www.gluster.org/) was used as the backend file system.

-On a long car trip I was thinkging about a solution for my blob storage and came up with `scalable-blob-store`.
+On a long car trip I was thinking about a solution for my blob storage and came up with `scalable-blob-store`.

 # Function
 `scalable-blob-store` does not use index files or other databases to manage the files on the disk or storage system.
 Instead, the file system itself is used to find the current storage path and maintain a reasonable number of files in its directories.
 Each time you write a new blob, the current save directory files are counted to ensure it remains under the configured value.
-Because of this there is a performance hit when saving blobs so do not use `scalable-blob-store` if write performance is a must in your app.
+Because of this there is a performance hit when saving blobs.
+Check the [Performance](#performance) topic below for some detail.

-Because there are no indexes used to manage the files in the root path, it is up to you to maintain metadata about the stored files in your own database.
+Because there are no databases used to manage the files in the root path, it is up to you to maintain the returned `blobStore` path and metadata about the stored files in your own database.

 The reason `scalable-blob-store` is scalable is due to the naming of the directories and files.
 Every directory and file saved to disk is named by a [generated](https://github.com/broofa/node-uuid) [v4 UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
-If a replicated or cluster file system is in use the only conflict that can occur is when one server is reading a file while another is removing the same file. `scalable-blob-store` does not try to manage this conflict; however it will raise the exception.
+If a replicated or cluster file system is in use the only conflict that can occur is when one server is reading a file while another is removing the same file. `scalable-blob-store` does not try to manage this conflict, however it will raise the exception.

 Here is an example of the directory structure created by `scalable-blob-store`:
 ```